smkim1223/Note_Obsidian_Git/_PARA note taking/004 Archive/2025 PNNL works/CDP/My Annual Wrap up FY25.md

 - Work with Data science (Ocean LDRD and Stuanay)

 ## Q2 Didn't work well
-- Projects of SPP have faced challenges.
+- Projects of SPP have faced challenges. all SPPs have been declined
-- CD4DC
+- CD4DC and Yinjie
+-

 ## Q3 Describe the progress and status goal of FY 25